OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 Detecting vulnerabilities in third party dependencies can be done by means of the OWASP Dependency checker.
 This is best done by using a gradle plugin, such as `dependency-check-gradle`.
 In order to use the plugin, the following steps need to be applied:
-Install the plugin from Maven central repo by adding the following script to your build.gradle:
+Install the plugin from the Maven central repository by adding the following script to your build.gradle:

 ```groovy
 buildscript {